valdivj/jetson-nano-yolov2-darkflow/README.md

 # jetson-nano-yolov2-darkflow-webserver

-I have added some programs that will let you stream the yolo model or just a webcam images to a web browser from the nano If you have followed the instructions above you should be able to run this.
+I have added some programs that will let you stream the yolo model or just a webcam images to a web browser from the nano.
+If you have followed the instructions above you should be able to run this.

 1.Make sure you are in the enviroment you created and install flask